This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Like it or not, looks matter.
 It’s not a super important point but it’s certainly something to look for.
 Let’s say you’ve got the choice between two pairs of dumbbells.
 They’re functionally the same but one looks better.
 You will likely go for the one you think looks better.

 A better looking gym is a place you want to go more often.
 Working out more often means you’ll get into a better shape, you’ll be stronger and healthier.
 That’s the whole reason for building a home gym in the first place.
-So why not just get the set that looks that little bit better and get yourself in a better shape.
+So why not just get the set that looks that little bit better and makes you want to work out more often and get yourself in a better shape.

 Ok, dumbbells are simple and don’t usually break.
 But if they do, it’s better if you can deal with a company that has a good warranty policy and customer service you can actually reach.
 Depending on the construction of a dumbbell they might not be easily repairable.